hypnosapos/cartpole-rl-remote/README.rst

 Station #1: Custom trainer and metrics collection
 =================================================

-As with any other software development, machine learning code must follow the same best practices.
-It's very important to have on mind that our code should be run on any environment, on my laptop or on any cloud.
+As with any other software development, machine learning code must follow the same best practices, so it's very important to have on mind that our code should be run on any environment, on my laptop or on any cloud (avoid vendor services, and ensuring portability anywhere).

 First attempt was to train CartPole model with our own trainer by a multiprocessor python module, by default it'll try to use one processor for each hyperparameter combination (model experiment).